acashjos/streamy/Readme.md

 - Operation reusability
 - Partial execution
 - Arguably a better execution time in chrome and NodeJs.
+> Better execution time in V8 Engine is probably due to implementation difference.
+This could change in future.
+Native array functions perform much better in Firefox and Edge.
+I would not recommend choosing `Streamy` for speed "improvements".
+However `streamy` tends to be consistent in execution time and gives similar figures across browsers on repeated runs.
+You should consider streamy if you handle huge arrays and:
+- have to implement a complex custom `forEach` to modify your array,
+- just need a part of the result at a time.
+- have to iterate over the result.
+- need the operations to be portable and extendable.

 ## Available operations
 ### Base operations